Skip to content

 Is University of Colorado Denver/Anschutz Medical Campus Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of Colorado Denver/Anschutz Medical Campus earn a median of $64,270, roughly in line with national averages for graduates.
+Ten years out, alumni of University of Colorado Denver/Anschutz Medical Campus earn a median of $64,270, roughly in line with the national average for college graduates.

 $52,475